This post may include affiliate links. Thank you for your support.

 1. Cauliflower: You can use fresh or frozen cauliflower in this recipe; however, for the best results I recommend fresh!
 To use frozen florets: there is no need to thaw the cauliflower first.
 Simply boil the frozen florets in salted water for 3-5 minutes, or until almost tender.
 Drain the florets and pat them thoroughly dry before using them in the casserole.
 (Note: When using frozen cauliflower, it’s imperative you thoroughly dry it after cooking to prevent the casserole from becoming watery!)

 2. Cooking fresh cauliflower: The fresh cauliflower needs to be cooked until tender-crisp before preparing this casserole.
-You can cook the cauliflower florets by steaming, roasting, or boiling them.
+You can cook the cauliflower florets by steaming, roasting, or boiling.

 3. Soup: While I prefer the pairing of cream of celery with cauliflower, you can use any condensed soup you love, such as mushroom, chicken or even cheese!

-Nutritional information is an estimate based upon 10 servings.
+Nutritional information is provided as a courtesy and the nutrition facts are an estimate based upon 10 servings.
 Exact information will depend upon the brands of ingredients and precise measurements used.

 Nutrition